 When your hair is soaking wet, excess water dilutes your conditioner and prevents hair from soaking up the moisturising ingredients.
 The conditioner won’t be able to penetrate the hair shaft and deliver the necessary moisture to keep hair looking healthy and shiny.
 Therefore, make sure you use your conditioner this way:

-Towel-dry your hair after shampooing.
+- Towel-dry your hair after shampooing.
 Apply conditioner thereafter and leave it on for at least 5 minutes.
-If you’re short on time, at least squeeze out some excess water to allow your hair to soak up those conditioning ingredients that will keep your hair moisturised.
+If you’re short on time and using a towel is just not possible for whatever reason, at least squeeze out some excess water to allow your hair to soak up those conditioning ingredients that will keep your hair moisturised.

 Simple and makes sense, yet our hairdressers find that it’s so many times overlooked.
 Now, you know it.